westonbelk/FRC_pele/readme.md

-Template code for an Entech Robot
+Pele rewrite for outreach purposes.